 Free food and drinks

 Did you think I would advise you to buy something before sleeping in Starbucks, then tell you where to eat for free?
 Meals from hawker stalls are cheap (a couple even have Michelin stars and are still as little as S$2.50).
 Some temples (look them up) serve a free vegetarian lunch, but they are not in the city centre.
 The return bus fare would negate any savings.
-The one thing I’ll endorse is drinking the tap water – it’s safe, and it’s greener than buying bottled water.
+The one thing I’ll endorse is drinking the tap water – it’s safe and it’s more environmentally friendly than buying bottled water.

 Free sights and getting around

 Public transport gets you from the airport to downtown Singapore in as little as 35 minutes, but you will need a fare card.
 You can get either a standard ticket from any MRT station (pay-as-you-use and good for six trips) or a Singapore Tourist Pass from some of them (check the link for locations; unlimited rides for one to three days).